MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab06b-ACSS_One_Day.md

 1. In the **Associate subnet** pane, in the **Virtual network** drop-down list, select **acss-intra-VNET (acss-infra-RG)**, in the **Subnet** drop-down list, select **app**, and then select **OK**.
 1. In the **Associate subnet** pane, in the **Virtual network** drop-down list, select **acss-intra-VNET (acss-infra-RG)**, in the **Subnet** drop-down list, select **db**, and then select **OK**.

-### Exercise 2: Deploy the infrastructure that will host SAP workloads in Azure by using Azure Center for SAP solutions
+### Exercise 2: Deploy the infrastructure that hosts SAP workloads in Azure by using Azure Center for SAP solutions

 Duration: 40 minutes

-In this exercise, you will perform deployment of Azure Center for SAP solutions.
-This will include the following activity:
+In this exercise, you perform deployment of Azure Center for SAP solutions.
+This includes the following activity:

 - Use Azure Center for SAP solutions to deploy the infrastructure capable of hosting SAP workloads into an Azure subscription.